-The researchers published five rapid reports online and How face-to-face contact was maintained: GPs continued disseminated them via social media and professional face-to-face contact during the first lockdown for patients networks.
-Findings were included in reports to the UK who needed it most.
-This included prioritising patients Government's Scientific Advisory Group for Emergencies according to clinical need and using face-to-face contact (SAGE), the Royal College of General Practitioners and NHS when GPs were uncertain of a diagnosis or to reassure England.
-Findings were also presented to the Department patients.
-But as practices became able to see patients of Health and Social Care to inform their COVID-19 face-to-face again, social-distancing and enhanced response.
-The team published three journal papers with infection control measures reduced capacity and were time preprint versions posted online before peer review and consuming, putting pressure on staff. disseminated via Twitter.
+How face-to-face contact was maintained: GPs continued face-to-face contact during the first lockdown for patients who needed it most.
+This included prioritising patients according to clinical need and using face-to-face contact when GPs were uncertain of a diagnosis or to reassure patients.
+But as practices became able to see patients face-to-face again, social-distancing and enhanced infection control measures reduced capacity and were time consuming, putting pressure on staff.